luizschon/rpost/README.md

 to learn more about the Rust lang, bare-metal programming and (obviously) operating systems design and architecture.

-The code follows the code presented [rust-embedded's Raspberry Pi OS tutorials](https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials/tree/master), but maybe it will evolve beyond the tutorial's scope and grow a personality and such.
+The code follows the structure presented [rust-embedded's Raspberry Pi OS tutorials](https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials/tree/master), but it may evolve beyond the tutorial's scope and grow a personality and such.
-If that happens, it will be probably a good idea to rebrand this very tasteful project name.
+If that happens, it will probably be a good idea to rebrand this very tastefully named project.

 ## References